mebobby2/auction_sniper/README.md

 Page 110

 We’ll start by writing the test as if all the code it needs exists and will fill in the implementations afterwards.

-Before that: get project up and going in IntelliJ